 The following situations void the product warranty: Opening the housing of any camera with a fixed lens (excluding domes designed to be opened).
+Painting, significantly writing on the camera, or otherwise permanently modifying the case of the camera.
 Cutting the connectors off any equipment.
 Adding 3rd party software to a DVR without prior approval from our technical support department.